markusfalk/git-workflow/README.md

 ### Release

-For preparing a new release and to add minor fixes or changes release branches are created.
-There you can add version numbers or change logs.
+To prepare for a new relase a new release branche is created.
+There you can add version numbers or change logs - whatever is related to the release only.

 * branches from development
 * merges into development & master (creating a tag/release)